L3B0W5K1/ctf-walkthroughs/posts/post-3.md

 3. The second element in the flag has its unicode added to the newly created unicode from the first element
 4. then the **chr** function is applied to the newly created unicode made from 2 characters in the flag
 5. then the function does the same for each pair of elements in the list, using for loops with steps of 2
-6. The characters are joined together, which then returns us those japanese/chinese (I wouldnt know! 😫) symbols which represent the unicodes of which the function calculated
+6. The characters are joined together, which then returns us those japanese/chinese  symbols which represent the unicodes of which the function calculated

 This code reverses the process: